Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: Results

-Figure~\ref{fig:PSD_radio} shows the energy and enstrophy spectra along with their corresponding slope $\gamma$ for different disk radii.
-Note that the slope for energy is much steeper and it is close to $\gamma\approx -3$, whereas the enstrophy spectrum has a shallower slope, $\gamma \approx -0.8$, exceeding the theoretically predicted value of $\gamma \approx -1$.
-Deviations from Kraichnan scaling in our results are consistent with previous numeral studies \citep{lilly1972numerical,herring1974decay} focused on two-dimensional turbulence, which often report spectral slopes steeper than the theory suggests.
+Figure~\ref{fig:PSD_radio} shows the energy and enstrophy spectra and their corresponding slope $\gamma$ for different disk radii.
+This power spectral density describes how the energy of a signal or field is distributed over wave numbers or frequencies.
+For the velocity field $\vec{u}(\vec{r})$, the power spectral density (PSD) is directly related to its Fourier transform $\vec{u}(\vec{k})$, so that $\text{PSD}(k) \sim |\vec{u}(\vec{k})|^2$.
+The slope for the energy is much steeper and is close to $\gamma\approx -3$, but the slope for the enstrophy is shallower, $\gamma \approx -0.8$, exceeding the theoretical value of $\gamma \approx -1$.
+Deviations from Kraichnan scaling in our results are consistent with previous numerical studies \citep{lilly1972numerical,herring1974decay} of 2D turbulence, which often report spectral slopes steeper than the theory suggests.
 The steeper slope may be caused by the appearance of long lived, isolated, axisymmetric vortices \citep{Mcwilliams_1984}.

-Finally, the effect of increasing the Reynolds number on the kinetic energy and enstrophy has been studied in Fig.~\ref{fig:EZ_Reynolds}.
-As expected, both kinetic energy and enstrophy increase with the Reynolds number, as well as with the number of disks.
-Exponents $\gamma$ for both variables do not change with $Re$ and their values are qualitatively the same as those shown above.
+The effect of increasing the Reynolds number on the kinetic energy and enstrophy is shown in Fig.~\ref{fig:EZ_Reynolds}.
+As expected, both the kinetic energy and enstrophy increase with the Reynolds number, as well as with the number of disks.
+The values of the exponent $\gamma$ for both variables do not change with $\rm Re$ and their values are qualitatively the same as those shown in Fig.~\ref{fig:PSD_radio}.